 - Itching or burning in the affected patches

-You should seek out your doctor’s advice when you develop a new spot or when a previous spot changes (grows/bleeds), so that they can evaluate if it is cancerous or not.
+You should seek out your doctor’s advice when you develop a new damaged skin spot or when a previously affected skin spot changes (grows/bleeds), so that they can evaluate if it is cancerous or not.

 Some people are more at risk for developing actinic keratoses than others.
 Characteristics that put a patient more at risk are:

 - Have light-colored skin and blue eyes.

 - Have had serious sunburns in the past.